IntellectualSites/fastasyncvoxelsniper/README.md

 ## Maven Deployment
 Releases are published to the central repository, snapshots are published to S01 OSS Sonatype.

+Replace `VERSION` with the version you want to use.

 ### Gradle
 ```kotlin
 repositories {